 This soft tissue injury claims guide is for those who have experienced a soft tissue injury caused by a negligent third party and wish to pursue a claim for compensation.
 There are many different scenarios in which a soft tissue injury could be caused.
 A lot of people who partake in high contact sports such as football and rugby experience soft tissue damage.
 This is primarily due to the intensity and impact that their body experiences within the sport.
 However, there are some cases in which an accident or incident caused by a third party could cause a soft tissue injury.
 Incidents such as this could result in implications for a person’s physical health and psychological well-being.
 If that is the case, then the affected individual could have grounds to pursue a soft tissue injury compensation claims against the negligent party.

-Within this soft tissue injury claims guide, we aim to break down and discuss the personal injury claims process in greater length and provide information that could be of use.
+Within this soft tissue injury claims guide, which covers accident at work claims, we aim to break down and discuss the personal injury claims process in greater length and provide information that could be of use.
 Here at Accident Claims UK, we could connect those with an eligible claim with a solicitor that is best suited to handle your style of case.
 However, it is worth remembering that all soft tissue injury compensation claims could be affected by a personal injury claims time limit.
 The time limit starts from the moment of the negligent event, which means those who wish to pursue a claim have 3 years to do so.
 Alternatively, the time limit comes into action once injuries caused by an accident, such as PTSD or soft tissue damage has been officially diagnosed.

 A soft tissue injury is something people experience when a muscle, tendon, or ligament is damaged.
 An injury of this nature could be caused by a variety of factors, such as the sudden, unexpected, and unnatural movement of the body.

-Some people experience injuries of this nature when playing high impact sports, or if they have been involved in an accident that has resulted in the sudden jolt of the body.
+Some people experience injuries of this nature when playing high impact sports, or if they have been involved in an accident that has resulted in a sudden jolt of the body.
 For example, if you are involved in a road traffic accident with another vehicle, the sheer impact may cause whiplash due to the sudden movement.

 A soft tissue injury might result in: